 Welcome!

 Because we are in no way done with the pandemic yet, despite appearances to the contrary, we at Boston Balboa are still taking the dance community’s safety seriously.
-We’re doing our best staying on top of the latest news, research, and data, and having observed several other events’ successes and failures, we believe that we can reduce the risk sufficiently to resume hosting in-person events.
+We’re doing our best staying on top of the latest news, research, and data.
 We are traveling for dance ourselves again, masking up to keep ourselves and our family and friends healthy.
 We hope to see lots and lots of you around town, dancing Bal!

 Please note: Boston Balboa events require wearing a suitable mask in the studio.
 Please see our COVID safety page for more detailed information.